 2019-10-11 13:18:35

-Abstract: Snow algae grow in melting summer snow across polar and alpine regions, reducing albedo enough to substantially increase snow melt.
+Abstract: Snow algae grow in melting summer snow across polar and alpine regions, reducing snow surface albedo, increasing melt rates.
 Despite over a century of study we still do not know what species are present in these microbiomes, nor how species composition varies from patch to patch.
-We used high-throughput sequencing of the rbcL and 18S amplicons, and light microscopy to survey snow algae in the Coast Range of British Columbia.
+We used high-throughput sequencing of the plastid rbcL gene and 18S rDNA amplicons, and light microscopy to survey snow algae in the Coast Range of British Columbia, Canada.
 We found snow algae species composition varied greatly from bloom to bloom, with distinct communities above treeline and below treeline.
 Our findings highlight the need to consider the species composition of snow algae blooms in future research of this poorly understood microbiome.

 1 Dept. Molecular Biology and Biochemistry, Simon Fraser University, 8888 University Drive, Burnaby, BC, V5A 1S6, Canada